 A late-blooming Sri Lankan is born

 The birth of the first black man to play for England.
 Roland Butcher was born in Barbados but came to England at 14, and after success with Middlesex he was called up for the Prudential Trophy match against Australia at Edgbaston in 1980.
-He seized the moment with a charming, Hollioake-esque 38-ball 52 that won him a place on the tour of West Indies the following winter.
-And he even made his Test debut in his native Barbados, but that's where the Boys Own story ended: Butcher laboured against the short ball, made only 71 runs in three Tests and was not picked again.
+He seized the moment with a charming, Hollioake-esque 38-ball 52 that won him a place on the tour of the West Indies the following winter.
+And he even made his Test debut in his native Barbados, but that's where the Boy's Own story ended: Butcher laboured against the short ball, made only 71 runs in three Tests, and was not picked again.

-The third greatest wicket-taker of all time was born in Gloucester.
+The third most prolific wicket-taker of all time was born, in Gloucester.
 Remarkably, Charlie Parker only played one Test, but he snared 3278 wickets for Gloucestershire - only Wilfred Rhodes and Tich Freeman have taken more in first-class cricket.
 Parker was especially irresistible on sticky wickets, and his career was studded with some remarkable performances: 17 for 56 against Essex in 1925 and nine wickets in an innings on eight occasions.
 But his only Test appearance came in 1921, against Australia at Old Trafford.
 It seems his figures - 2 for 32 off 28 overs - were not good enough, though probably Parker's notorious outspokenness and his falling-out with Plum Warner had more to do with it.

 Birth of one of match-fixing's chief whistle-blowers.
 Rashid Latif retired from international cricket in 1994-95 as a protest against some dubious goings-on, and though he later returned as captain, his honesty made him unpopular with many of his team-mates.
 But for that, and an ongoing rivalry with Moin Khan, he would have played many more Tests, for he was a classy wicketkeeper-batsman.
 Latif stroked a stylish 50 on debut at The Oval in 1992, which gained him £5 from Geoff Boycott, who had bet he would not pass 35.